A special award of

 David Lesser is the first and only band director that Clovis North Educational Center in Fresno, CA has ever had.
 Lesser has stayed in the Fresno area since graduating from Cal State University in Fresno with his BA in Music Education.
 He been his career first as an assistant director at Clovis West before taking over that program as its director.
 When Clovis North opened its doors in 2007, Lesser made the move and has been there ever since.

 Lesser has taken the Clovis North program to perform at the California All State Music Educators’ Conference in 2017 and later that year had them performing at the Midwest in Chicago.
-If Covid lets up they will be going to the Macy’s parade in 2021.
 In addition to these program honors, Lesser himself was named the Clovis Unified District Teacher of the Year in 2013.

 The Bandworld Legion of Honor was established in 1989 to honor, over the course of a year, eight of the finest band directors in our business.